32blogby Studio Mitsu

 Tired of Vercel's usage-based billing?
 Deploy Next.js on a $5/month VPS with Coolify.
 Step-by-step from installation to production deployment.

-CoolifyVPSNext.jsSelf-hostingVercel Alternative
+CoolifyVPSNext.jsself-hostingVercel Alternative

 On this page

-Coolify gives you the same "git push → auto-deploy" experience on a $5/month VPS.
-No bandwidth limits, no usage-based charges.
+Coolify gives you the same workflow on a fixed-cost VPS.
+No bandwidth limits, no surprise charges.
 This guide walks you through VPS selection, Coolify installation, and deploying a Next.js app — start to finish.

 What Is Coolify